jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 ## X11

-- There is a dedicated [X11](../access/x11.md) document
+- There is a dedicated document about X11 and troubleshooting connections [here](../access/x11.md)
-- X11 Forwarding and Authentication

-  See this excellent [article from Teleport](../access/images/x11-forwarding-from-teleport.pdf) (pdf) for quite a lot of good information and diagrams!!!
+- X11 Forwarding and Authentication - See this excellent [article from Teleport](../access/images/x11-forwarding-from-teleport.pdf) (pdf) for quite a lot of good information and diagrams!!!
 (Saved as a PDF from https://goteleport.com/blog/x11-forwarding/)
+- If you are using MobaXterm and NOT using its Sessions to do SSH or SFTP, STOP using the built-in terminal window and START using an SSH or SFTP Session.
+The MobaXterm terminal window doesn't work reliably.
+See the [MobaXterm](../access/mobaxterm.md) document for instructions.

 - My X11 forwarding stops working after 20 minutes
 ???
 "Click to expand answer"